miraland-labs/miraland/SECURITY.md

 ### Payment of Bug Bounties:
 * Bounties are currently awarded on a rolling/weekly basis and paid out within 30 days upon receipt of an invoice.
-* The SOL/USD conversion rate used for payments is the market price of SOL (denominated in USD) at the end of the day the invoice is submitted by the researcher.
+* The MLN/USD conversion rate used for payments is the market price of MLN (denominated in USD) at the end of the day the invoice is submitted by the researcher.
-* The reference for this price is the Closing Price given by Coingecko.com on that date given here: https://www.coingecko.com/en/coins/solana/historical_data/usd#panel
+* The reference for this price is the Closing Price given by Coingecko.com on that date given here: https://www.coingecko.com/en/coins/miraland/historical_data/usd#panel
-* Bug bounties that are paid out in SOL are paid to stake accounts with a lockup expiring 12 months from the date of delivery of SOL.
+* Bug bounties that are paid out in MLN are paid to stake accounts with a lockup expiring 12 months from the date of delivery of MLN.